MohitGupta12/DataCure/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed underway.